KKV9/compress.yazi/README.md

 | .tar.zst      | zstd          | zstd            |

 **NOTE:** Windows users are required to install 7-Zip and add 7z.exe to the `path` environment variable, only tar archives will be available otherwise.
+Alternatively, install nanazip.

 ## Install